jyxi7676/STtools/README.md

 # SeqScope Tools Introduction
-STtools is an package that processing spatial transciriptomics data from various platform such as Seq-Scope and VISIUM.
+STtools is an package that processing spatial transciriptomics data from various ST platform such as Seq-Scope and VISIUM.
 This pipleine includes data preprocessing, alignment, collapsing barcodes into gridded datasets and clustering based on classic Seurat methods.

 ## Required operation system and sofware tools